1st Edition

 by Routledge

-This book problematises and then reshapes critical social work to bring a range of perspectives to what constitutes truly effective and ethical social work practice, moving beyond binary oppositions (where two states or concepts that are defined as opposite to each other) to create new words and concepts to be inclusive of a range of identities, practice contexts, and groups or communities of service users.
+This book problematises and then reshapes critical social work to bring a range of perspectives to what constitutes truly effective and ethical social work practice, moving beyond binary oppositions (where two states or concepts are defined as opposite to each other) to create new words and concepts to be inclusive of a range of identities, practice contexts, and groups or communities of service users.

-Currently, critical social work, derived from sociological critical theories proliferated in the 1960s enjoys dominance as the theory that encompasses the ethical principles of social work in Australia.
-While on the surface critical social work appears to align with the Australian Association of Social Workers’ ethical principles of social justice, professional integrity, and respect for persons, practitioners and students alike find enacting it can be problematic in complex practice situations.
+Currently, critical social work, derived from sociological critical theories proliferated in the 1960s, enjoys dominance as the theory that encompasses the ethical principles of social work in Australia.
+While on the surface critical social work appears to align with the Australian Association of Social Workers’(AASW) ethical principles of social justice, professional integrity, and respect for persons, practitioners, and students alike find enacting it can be problematic in complex practice situations.

-It will be of interest to researchers, practitioners and students who are keen to engage with the latest in the field of critical social work and consider implications of this for the development of their own identity.
+It will be of interest to researchers, practitioners, and students who are keen to engage with the latest in the field of critical social work and consider implications of this for the development of their own identity.

 Section One – Revisiting Critical Social Work.
 1.From ‘radical’ to ‘dominant’ in Australian academia: The context and history of current acceptance of theories in social work.
 2.Benefits and consequences of the dominance of modernist critical social work approaches.
 Section Two – Rethinking Critical Social Work Practice.
 3.Positioning Indigenous perspectives alongside critical social work.
 4.Intersectionality: A multifaceted approach with critical social work.
 Section Three – Reframing Critical Social Work Practice.
 5.Stories of practice.
 6.Multiple perspectives and polychotomies.
 Section Four – Decolonising and Restorying Practice.
 7.Decolonising and restorying practice: A reframed approach to critical social work.